freddiehaddad/dev-tools/README.md

    brew bundle Brewfile.core
    ```

-1. Configure your terminal to use the nerd font installd by homebrew
+1. Configure your terminal to use the nerd font installed by homebrew

 1. Install Packer